SamuelParkerTech/PersonalWebsiteProjects/README.md

 Rebuilding my website using new skills learnt, currently Bootstrap.
 The next project is in early stages of design / inspiration.
 I am looking to build a resume website.

+The live site has been updated with the addition of particle.js to make it look more dynamic.

 ### Wireframes

 ![SimpleBlackonWhitesite](https://github.com/user-attachments/assets/c8c69747-5c61-4b0b-9776-cf21dca5a99e)